Lewandowski-commits/case-study-duckdb/README.md

 ### Task 2
 Given the time restrictions, I chose to create the report in PowerBI, which I am familiar with, instead of Looker.
 After many unsuccessful tries to connect the duckdb to PowerBI, I decided to ingest the data directly from the files, and not using duckdb.

-*Note:* The `dim_platform` table suggests that the platforms were renamed from Anibis to Anibis.ch, and Tutti to Tutti.ch instead of the other way around which is described in the readme.
+*Note:* The `dim_platform` table suggests that the platforms were renamed from Anibis to Anibis.ch, and Tutti.ch to Tutti instead of the both having .ch removed from them as described in the readme.
 I assume the tables are correct.

 # Testing dbt project: `jaffle_shop`